Polymer/old-docs-site/docs/elements/core-list.md

 [The data model](#the-data-model) section provides more information about the structure of the data.

-`core-list` fills its viewport with data items, which display vertically by default.
+`core-list` fills its viewport with items, which display vertically by default.
-The DOM for each item is stamped out from the template.
+The template defines the DOM tree for each item.

 The following code uses a
 `core-list` to display names with a simple `span` element.
-This `core-list` is within an auto-bound template, but could be inside a {{site.project_title}} element.
+This `core-list` is within an auto-binding template, but could be inside a {{site.project_title}} element.

 <pre>